gsbcamargo/gsbcamargo/README.md

 ## Hello there 👋

-### My name is *Gabriel de Camargo* and I'm a lifelong learner, currently looking forward to becoming a great software engineer :>
+### My name is *Gabriel de Camargo* and I'm a lifelong learner, currently working as a Junior Java Developer.

 #### My personal interests in the tech field are Software Engineering, Computer Science and Programming Languages!